enjmiah/virtuawin-bar/README.md

     cmake --build . --config Release

 This will produce `virtuawin-bar.exe`, a VirtuaWin module.
-Copy the executable plus all of its required DLLs into the `modules` directory of your VirtuaWin installation to install it.
+Copy the executable into the `modules` directory of your VirtuaWin installation to install it.
+By default, the build is configured to statically-link to Cairo and inih; if you switch to dynamic linking, you will also need to copy over the necessary DLLs.
 See the [official documentation on modules][vwmodules] for details.

 [cairo]: https://www.cairographics.org/
 [vwmodules]: https://virtuawin.sourceforge.io/?page_id=50